sigasi/sigasi_insights/manual/talkback.md

 # What about my Firewall or Proxy?

 Talkback does not support Proxies.
-If Sigasi Studio Talkback is unable to connect to our server directly because of your firewall or proxy server, you need to purchase a commercial license.
+If Talkback is unable to connect to our server directly because of your firewall or proxy server, you need to purchase a commercial license.

 # Features like Talkback are against our corporate policy, even if it is disabled.
 What can I do?